php-dev-br/laravel-doc-pt-br/routing.md

 #### CSRF Protection

-Any HTML forms pointing to `POST`, `PUT`, `PATCH`, or `DELETE` routes that are defined in the `web` routes file should include a CSRF token field.
+Any HTML forms pointing to `POST`, `PUT`, or `DELETE` routes that are defined in the `web` routes file should include a CSRF token field.
 Otherwise, the request will be rejected.
 You can read more about CSRF protection in the [CSRF documentation](csrf.md):

     <form method="POST" action="/profile">
         @csrf